 What is mediation?

-On top of this, the mediatior can help to inform the parents as to what needs to be done to make their agreements legally binding.
+During the mediation meetings, the mediator can help to inform the parents as to what needs to be done to make their agreements legally binding.
 However, while they can advise you generally, they do not offer you personalised advice for your individual circumstances.
-If you feel that you would benefit from this throughout the mediation process, get in touch with our expert family solicitors, here.
+If you feel that you would benefit from this throughout the mediation process, in order to get the most out of the process, get in touch with our expert family solicitors, here.

 If mediation works, it can be a great option to avoid a situation ending up in court, as mediation is much faster, less expensive, and less stressful for those involved.
 However, here at MG Legal, we know that this is not always possible, and we are here to help if this happens.

 If you have attempted mediation, and it has been unsuccessful due to both parties not coming to an agreement, or one party not attending meeting, it is at this point that you should contact our expert team of family solicitors, and we will assist you in the rest of the process as your dispute is passed onto the courts.
 Find out what will happen next, here.

 How can our family law solicitors help with mediation?

 If you would like specialist legal advice during your mediation process, then do not hesitate to arrange a meeting with Sara Williams, our expert family law solicitors with over 18 years of experience in family law matters.
 Contact our offices online, here, by phone, or by email at email@example.com and hear back from us within one working hour.